libretro/parallel-n64/README.md

 TODO:
 * Audio sample rate is not set properly, a fixed value is used but in reality each game can set it to a different value.
-* The C buttons are not mapped, and the analog stick's logic is incorrect.
 * There are many visual errors.
-* The libco thread break needs to be moved.
-It must be placed where the original call to SDL_GL_SwapBuffers was.
-(Ideally libco would be removed completely).